Logging in Envio HyperIndex

 import Logs from "generated/src/Logs.bs.js";

-// inside your handler
+// Inside your handler

 Logs.debug(context.log, {